 1. Average stress

-The fatigue properties of materials are described by the relationship between the applied stress S and the life N to failure.
+The fatigue characteristics of materials are represented by the relationship between the applied stress (S) and the number of cycles (N) until failure.

-Under fatigue load, the simplest load spectrum is constant amplitude cyclic stress.
+Under a fatigue load, the simplest type of load spectrum is a constant amplitude cyclic stress.

-When the stress ratio R=- 1, under the control of symmetrical constant amplitude cyclic load, the stress life relationship given by the test is the basic fatigue performance curve of the material.
+When the stress ratio (R) is equal to -1, the stress-life relationship, obtained from tests under symmetrical constant amplitude cyclic load, represents the basic fatigue performance curve of the material.

-The influence of the change of stress ratio R on fatigue performance is discussed below.
+The impact of changing the stress ratio (R) on fatigue performance will be discussed later.